 (The Strategic Network)

-It is important not to regard UDL as a “checklist.”
-In a UDL environment, because teaching is an iterative design process, where teachers are constantly thinking about how and why they are designing and delivering instruction while they reflect on how students are learning.
-The considerations under each guideline provide concrete suggestions for how to address and plan for the systematic variability that exists within any given classroom.
-These considerations or strategies are “based on a multiyear review of thousands of research articles that identified specific experimentally validated instructional techniques, adaptations and interventions”*.
+It is important not to regard UDL as a "checklist."
+In a UDL environment, teaching serves as an iterative design process in which educators consistently consider the rationale and methods behind their instruction while reflecting on student learning outcomes.
+The considerations outlined under each guideline offer practical recommendations for addressing and planning for the inherent variability present in any classroom setting.
+These strategies are grounded in a multi-year review of thousands of research articles that have identified specific empirically validated instructional techniques, adaptations, and interventions.

 Dive Deeper: